Luka Vučko

-Luka Vučko (born 11 April 1984, in Split) is a Croatian retired footballer who played as a defender.
+Luka Vučko (born 11 April 1984) is a Croatian former professional footballer who played as a defender.

 Career

 Club

 A product of HNK Hajduk Split, Vučko had stints with Prva HNL sides Hajduk Split and NK Rijeka, after before moving to Süper Lig side Eskişehirspor in July 2008.

 In February 2011, he joined Polish club Lechia Gdańsk on a half-year deal.
 He rescinded his contract in 2012 by mutual consent.

 In September 2012, he joined Hungarian club (Pécsi MFC) for 2 years.

 In February 2013, he joined North American Soccer League club San Antonio Scorpions FC.

 International

 Vučko also earned 19 caps for Croatia U21 team between 2004 and 2006.
 He was called up to the national team on 11 May 2010 by manager Slaven Bilić, as a replacement for Dario Knežević, for the May 2010 friendlies against Austria, Wales and Estonia.
 The game against Estonia, in which he came on as a 46th-minute substitute for Dejan Lovren, remained his sole international appearance.